pricees/pricees.github.com/_posts/2014-03-28-my-big-dumb-security-groups-pt2-the-example.md

 blocked direct traffic to my EC2 instances, and funneled traffic through my ELB__ for funzies and security.

+Keep in mind that you can assign multiple security groups to AWS resources, where applicable, however for this walk-through we are going to use one security group.

 Lets go!

 ## The Solution ##

 ### Basic Setup ###